Particle filter efficiency under limited communication: Conclusion

 \section{Conclusion}

 The bottleneck in parallelising particle filters is usually the resampling step since it typically involves interactions between all particles.
 Reducing these interactions can lead to more efficient algorithms, albeit sometimes at the expense of stability.
-In this paper, we have related the stability properties of a generalised version of particle filters, known as $\alpha$-SMC, to the network architecture of interactions among particles.
-We quantitatively showed that the mixing properties of the $\alpha$-matrices play an important role in the stability properties of the algorithm since it dictates how quickly information is spreading across the particles.
-Importantly, we showed that it is possible to design stable algorithms where each particles only interacts with a small set of neighbours by choosing the $\alpha$-matrices as Markov transitions of random walks on Ramanujan graphs.
+Future directions can include relaxing the assumptions made in this article, considering adaptive sequential Monte Carlo \citep{fearnhead2013adaptive}, and considering high-dimensional target spaces \citep{beskos2014stability}.
+An interesting future direction would be to consider estimating the variance of the estimates obtained by the $\alpha$-sequential Monte Carlo algorithm along the lines of \cite{chan2013general,lee2018variance}.
+From an applied perspective, it would be interesting to compare stable distributed implementations of sequential Monte Carlo with distributed Markov chain Monte Carlo.